learn-co-curriculum/dsc-web-scraping-lab/README.md

 ## Level-Up: Write a new version of the script you just wrote.

-If you used url hacking to generate each successive page url, instead write a function that retrieves the link from the `"next"` button at the bottom of the page.
+If you used URL hacking to generate each successive page URL, instead write a function that retrieves the link from the `"next"` button at the bottom of the page.
 Conversely, if you already used this approach above, use URL-hacking (arguably the easier of the two methods in this case).

 ```python